-The fact is, if you’re an experienced meal prepper, you’re going to be first out of the starting blocks and up and running on the low FODMAP diet.
-Planning and preparation are key when you’re starting a new diet – and can sometimes mean the difference between a positive experience and big fat headache.
-If you’re not known for your meal organisation skills and menu plans then don’t fear – it’s never too late to start, and this dietitian’s guide’s to meal prepping on a low FODMAP diet is just for you.
+The fact is, if you’re an experienced meal prepper, you’re going to be first out of the starting blocks and up and running on the Low FODMAP Diet.
+Planning and preparation are key when you’re starting a new diet – and can sometimes mean the difference between a positive experience and a big fat headache.
+Just remember, being prepared can make all the difference in sticking to your dietary goals!
+If you’re not known for your meal organisation skills and menu plans then don’t fear – it’s never too late to start, and this dietitian’s guide to meal prepping on a Low FODMAP Diet is just for you.

 1. Brainstorm: come up with a list of low FODMAP meals you’ll enjoy